Sultan Dam

-The Sultan Mahmud Dam or Band-e Sultan is a dam located on the Ghazni River in the Jaghatu District of Ghazni Province in Afghanistan.
-As of April 2013, the dam is just used for irrigating 15,000 hectares of land.
-It is believed to have the potential to meet electricity needs of 50,000 families.
-The dam has importance for residents of Ghazni and neighboring Maidan Wardak province.
-It is believed to be first built during the Ghaznavids era in the 10th century, in memory of Sultan Mahmud of Ghazni.
+The Sultan Mahmud Dam, locally called Band-e Sultan (بند سلطان), is an embankment dam located on the Ghazni River in the Jaghatu District of Maidan Wardak Province in eastern Afghanistan.
+It has importance for residents of both Maidan Wardak and neighboring Ghazni Province.
+Its reservoir has the capacity to irrigate around 10000 ha of agricultural land.

+The Sultan Dam was built during the Ghaznavids era in the 10th century, in memory of Sultan Mahmud of Ghazni.
+It has the potential to meet electricity needs of 50,000 families.

-The barrage collapsed in March 2005, leading to catastrophic flooding of the city of Ghazni, 30 km away.
+The barrage collapsed in March 2005, leading to catastrophic flooding of the city of Ghazni, which is located about 30 km to the south.
+The Sultan Dam attracts many tourists, particularly locals and residents of nearby provinces.